-In addition, this prospectus supplement and the attached prospectus is only being distributed to and is only directed at persons in the United Kingdom that are (i) investment professionals falling within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amende (the "Order"), or (ii) high net worth companies, and other persons to whom it may lawfully be communicated, falling within Article 49(2)(a) to (d) of the Order (all such persons together being referred to as "relevant persons").
+In the United Kingdom, this prospectus supplement and the attached prospectus is only being distributed to and is only directed at (i) investment professionals falling within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amended (the "Order") or (ii) high net worth companies, and other persons to whom it may lawfully be communicated, falling within Article 49(2)(a) to (d) of the Order (all such persons together being referred to as "relevant persons").
 The notes are only available to, and any invitation, offer or agreement to subscribe, purchase or otherwise acquire such notes will be engaged in only with, relevant persons.
-Any person who is not a relevant person should not ac or rely on this document or any of its contents.
+Any person who is not a relevant person should not act or rely on this document or any of its contents.

-TOTAL's headquarters are located at 2 Place Jean Millier, La Défense 6, 92400 Courbevoie, France.
+TOTAL's headquarters are located at 2, place Jean Millier, La Défense 6, 92400 Courbevoie, France.

-Total Capital International's headquarters are located at 2 Place Jean Millier, La Défense 6, 92400 Courbevoie, France.
+Total Capital International's headquarters are located at 2, place Jean Millier, La Défense 6, 92400 Courbevoie, France.

-In this prospectus, references to "United States dollars", "U.S. dollars", "US\$" and "\$" are to the currency of the United States and references to "euros" and "€" are to the single European currency adopted by certain participating member countries of the European Union.
+In this prospectus, references to "United States dollars", "U.S. dollars", "dollars", "US\$" and "\$" are to the currency of the United States and references to "euros" and "€" are to the single European currency adopted by certain participating member countries of the European Union.